Nonye2K3/chia/FAQ.md

 # What are the next milestones?

 We are about to complete the Beta testnet blockchain phase.
 During Beta you should expect continued improvements in ease of install, and support for and user interface for our reference smart transactions.
 We will have some over the wire protocol changes that will require hard forks but should migrate your existing plots and installations easily to the newer chain.
-Starting with Beta 8, the new plot format is intended to be the same as mainnet so you will be able to get your plots in order before mainnet launch.
+Starting with Beta 8, the new plot format is the same as mainnet so you will be able to get your plots in order before mainnet launch.
 After a short period of testing of the new consensus algorithm we will leave the Beta phase and enter the Release Candidate phase.
 These are releases that we believe are consensus critical feature complete but that we may need to add minor functionality to and fix bugs found.
 We expect to launch mainnet at the end of 2020 (but see below.)
-We also plan to have an 4-6 week period after mainnet launch when no transactions are allowed but farming rewards will be occurring.
+We also plan to have a 4-6 week period after mainnet launch when no transactions are allowed but farming rewards will be occurring.
 This is to help the storage network stabilize and to reward our space farmers first.

 # When mainnet?